Henry Kinney: Nicaragua filibuster

 In 1854, largely financed by New York backers, Kinney purchased millions of acres of land in Nicaragua under dubious legal circumstances with the intent to start a colony.
 This practice, known as filibustering, was popular in the years before the American Civil War, both as a means of carrying out the nation's so-called manifest destiny and, in some cases, as a tactic to expand U.S. territory in which slavery was permitted.
-Also fueling popular support for American filibusters was Britain's domination of the eastern coast of Central America—the Miskito or Mosquito Coast.
+Also fueling popular support for American filibusters was Britain's domination of the eastern coast of Central America—Mosquitia.
 In February 1855, Kinney was warned that his proposed colony might violate the U.S. Neutrality Act of 1794.
 In April, he and fellow filibuster Joseph W. Fabens were arrested in New York and their vessel blockaded by the U.S. Navy at its East River wharf.
 Released on bail, Kinney slipped out of New York and traveled to Nicaragua.

 On August 17, Kinney wrote to a friend: "I am at last on Central American soil with 100 men and more.
 This is a beautiful place and is to be the principal of the world.
 My force will be augmented in three weeks to 2,000 men, when I shall move up country.
 I have a larger space to act in than I had at Corpus Christi and the result of my undertakings in Central America can hardly be imagined."

 Kinney's followers elected him governor.
 By his own authority, he could raise armies and establish martial law.
-He appointed a Cabinet, flew his own Mosquito flag, and established a newspaper called The Central American.
+He appointed a Cabinet, flew his own flag, and established a newspaper called The Central American.
 With a handful of followers he launched a failed revolt against the Nicaraguan government and the regime of fellow American William Walker, a more successful filibuster who, after supporting the Democrats against the Legitimists in Nicaragua's civil war, took power himself.
 Opposed by both the U.S. and Nicaraguan governments, as well as shipping tycoon Cornelius Vanderbilt, Kinney soon gave up his dream.
-In February 1856, Walker—now head of state—annexed all of the Mosquito Coast, including Kinney's domain, for Nicaragua.
+In February 1856, Walker—now head of state—annexed all of Kinney's domain for Nicaragua.